- Smartwool’s Merino Sport Ultralight Hoodie is a truly ultralight merino hoodie for hot weather.

 All I wanted was a comfortable shirt that would protect me from the sun, keep me cool in scorching heat, and survive a month of non-stop biking and camping with rare showers and no laundry.
 Is that too much to ask?

-This summer I took a chance on Smartwool’s Merino Sport Ultralight Hoodie during a monthlong bikepacking trip in Central Asia.
+Last summer I took a chance on Smartwool’s Merino Sport Ultralight Hoodie during a monthlong bikepacking trip in Central Asia.
 I needed serious sun protection for shadeless days and reasonable comfort in 90+ degree heat.
 I’m a big fan of other merino products from Smartwool and had high hopes for their ultralight sun hoody.

 Women’s Version Only